dsd-sztaki-hu/DataverseMassUploader/README.md

     ## Upload all files from current directory and all files from subdirectories 1 level deep
     python3 uploadFilesToExistingDataset.py -u https://dataverse.org -d hdl:HANDLEID/EXAMPLE_SHOULDER/EXAMPLE_ID -k API-KEY-HERE * */*

+    ## Download all files from a dataset
+    python3 downloadDatasetFiles.py -u https://dataverse.org -d hdl:HANDLEID/EXAMPLE_SHOULDER/EXAMPLE_ID -k API-KEY-HERE

 # Further configuration

 ## enviroment variables

-* DataverseMassUploaderCurlUseThreshold: the threshold in bytes over which curl is used.
+* DataverseMassUploaderCurlUseThreshold: The threshold in bytes over which curl is used.
 2^25 by default, as python upload uses filesize*3 RAM.
+* DataverseApiKey: You can define the API key/token in this environment variable.
+* DataverseMassUploaderMaximumRetryCount: In case of an upload failure, the program retries the upload after some waiting.
+This specifies the maximum retry count.
+* DataverseMassUploaderMaximumWaitBetweenRetries: In case of an upload failure, the program waits between uploads in exponential increments.
+This sets the upper limit in seconds.

 # Issues